jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 ### How long does popularity last?
 <div style="text-align: justify">
-As a next analysis, we investigated how long these tags remain popular before starting to lose interest.
+We now investigate how long these tags remain popular before starting to lose interest.
 We visualized the histogram of the number of months the Z-scores of remain positive for all popular tags:
 </div>

 <img src="/images/popular_months_histogram.png">
 <div style="text-align: justify">
-The geometric mean we calculated was 2.78 months, which means that trends represented by tags in Youtube videos change very fast, similar to the lifespan of general population.
+The geometric mean we calculated was 2.78 months, which means that trends represented by tags in YouTube videos change very fast, similar to the lifespan of general population.

 Next, we investigate popularity length for each category:
 </div>